Sentence Fragments

 4. Its not that I dislike the story; I just do not understand it’s meaning.*

 How to Correct: Correcting possessive and apostrophe errors is largely a matter of understanding when you are and are not showing "possession."
 If you are unsure, try reversing the words in question and then place the word "of" between them; if it makes sense, you need an apostrophe to show possession.
 For example, do I need an apostrophe for "doctors office"?
 Is my meaning "[the] office [of] the doctor"?
 Yes, so I need to write "doctor’s office."
 Also, remember not to use an apostrophe if you are not showing possession but are simply using a plural form of a word, as in "The doctors arrived at noon."
-Finally, where you place the apostrophe for a possessive is important: "doctor’s office" means the office of one doctor; "doctors’ office" means that more than one doctor share the same office ("[the] office [of] the doctors").
+Finally, where you place the apostrophe for a possessive is important: "doctor’s office" means the office of one doctor; "doctors’ office" means that more than one doctor share the same office ("[the] office [of] the doctors").1.
+All of the students were prepared for the exam.

 2. I waited an hour in the doctor’s office!